Super Falcons star Asisat Oshoala scores 2 goals in Barcelona Women 2-3 loss to Recreativo Huelva

-Super Falcons star Asisat Oshoala scored two goals for Barçelona Women in their 2-3 loss to Recreativo Huelva on Wednesday, February 13.
+Super Falcons star Asisat Oshoala scored two goals for Barcelona Femení in their 2-3 loss to Recreativo Huelva on Wednesday, February 13.

 The 24-year-old who joined Barca Women on loan from Chinese Women Super League side Dalian Quanjin scored all two goals for her side but could not prevent their first loss of the season in the league.